pola-rs/polars-book/user_guide/src/optimizations/lazy/projection-pushdown.md

 ![](../../outputs/projection_pushdown/graph.png)

-Now were focussed on the projection's indicated with π.
+Now were focused on the projection's indicated with π.
 The first node shows π 3/6, indicating that we select 3 out of 6 columns in the `DataFrame`.
 If we look the csv scans we see a wildcard π \*/6 and π \*/1 meaning that we select all of 6 columns of the reddit dataset and the one and only column from the runescape dataset respectively.